 April 14, 1775 – Massachusetts Governor Thomas Gage is ordered by the British to enforce the Coercive Acts and suppress any rebellion among colonists by using all necessary force.

 April 18, 1775 – General Thomas Gage orders 700 British soldiers to Concord to destroy the colonists’ weapons depot.
 Paul Revere and William Dawes are sent from Boston to warn the colonists.
-Samuel Adams and John Hancock, who are hiding in Lexington, Massachusetts are able to escape.
+Samuel Adams and John Hancock, who were hiding in Lexington, Massachusetts were able to escape.

 April 19, 1775 – First shots fired in the American Revolution at Lexington, Massachusetts.

 April 19, 1775 – American Militia defeated British regulars at Concord, Massachusetts.

 April 23, 1775 – The Provincial Congress in Massachusetts orders 13,600 American soldiers to be mobilized.
 Colonial volunteers from all over New England assemble and head for Boston and begin a year-long siege of the city.